KobeW50/ReVanced-Documentation/archived/ytm-rv-post.md

 Follow these steps so that when you open a YT Music link it will open in the YTM ReVanced app instead of the official YT Music app.

-(If you are using MIUI, you'll need to use [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
-After you install it, open it and tap on Manage applications.
+> If you are using MIUI, you may need to use [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
+After installing it, open it and tap `Manage applications`.
 Then continue with the steps below.)

 **a)** Uninstall or disable the official YT Music app.
 Or go to the App info of official YT Music, Set as default / Open by default > Open supported links, Off.

 **b)** Now open the App info of YTM ReVanced > Set as default / Open by default > Open supported links, On.

 **c)** Then go back to the previous page.
 Tap "Supported web addresses" > turn them all On.
-(If you are on MIUI, tap on "Add link" and check off any URLs.
-Then press "Add".)

 * **Android Auto Setup**

-**Note:** From my experience and from what I heard, the YT Music ReVanced home screen will not load on Android Auto.
+> **Note:** From my experience and from what I heard, the YT Music ReVanced home screen will not load on Android Auto.
 But you can start a song, playlist, or album from the app on your phone and then control it from Android Auto.

 Here's how to set it up:

-**a)** You need to have included the `Bypass Certificate Checks` patch when you patched the app.
+**a)** You need to include the `Bypass Certificate Checks` patch when you patch the app.

-**b)** Once you have it installed with that patch, go to the Android Auto settings on your device.
+**b)** Once you have it installed with that patch, go to your device's Android Auto settings.

 **c)** Scroll down to "Version and permission info".